Add Data

 This creates the metadata file datapackage.json in the current directory.
 Make sure it is located in the same folder as data.csv, as together they comprise a data package.

-Having added the data and its documentation, one can view and record the utilized packages with renv:
+Having added the data and its documentation, one can view and record the utilized packages with renv, thus bringing the project into a consistent state:

 Console